vehicle-lang/vehicle/README.md

 ## Some examples

-Some examples of Vehicle projects with end-to-end integration with Agda are as follows:

 #### ACAS Xu spec

 The complete specification of the ACAS Xu collision avoidance system from the ([Reluplex paper](https://arxiv.org/abs/1702.01135))